Software Defined Receiver

 Detector as well).
-It worked excellent with the separate DSD+ decoder too (in fact the best out of all 5 tested, see more below on this subject).
+It worked excellent with the separate DSD+ decoder too (see more below on this subject).

 NOTE : Version .099 (which is included with the 0.100 previews up to 28), was unstable in our tests.
 Preview 26 was not usable (it blew up right from launch, but was fixed quickly with Preview 27 and even better in 29).
 Older versions are not archived on the web site.

 But overall this is a very easy to use SIMPLE program and we liked it.

 Hopefully improvements will continue.
 A most worthy program, excellent